shaukatdesai/nexttraining/Step4.md

       [![1h](https://github.com/oracle/learning-library/raw/master/workshops/apex-en/images/hol02/image8.png)](https://github.com/oracle/learning-library/blob/master/workshops/apex-en/images/hol02/image8.png)

    2. Currently the tables you created do not have any data.
-A script has been provided that creates an Oracle database package which can be run at any time to insert or reset the data in the tables.
+The Project_Data script has been provided that creates an Oracle database package which can be run at any time to insert or reset the data in the tables.
 Use SQL Workshop to upload a script that you can use to populate table data.
 Perform the following steps:

       a) Click **SQL Scripts**.
 Click **Upload**.

-      b) Click **Choose File**, where you extracted apex-course-labs.zip.
+      b) Click **Choose File**, where you dowlonaded the Project_Data.sql script.

       c) Locate the **Project_Data.sql** file, and double-click the file or click the file and then click **Open**.